 - Always use transceivers purchased from Gigamon to ensure interoperability and performance.
-Gigamon does not support transceivers purchased from other vendors. - After removing an optical transceiver, the best practice is to wait ten (10) or more seconds before re-inserting the same or different optical transceiver. - Use the show port params all command to see transceiver type information for each of the network/tool ports in the GigaVUE-HC2 node.
-Check the value of the SFP type field for the ports in question. - Following are the nomenclatures for the GigaVUE-HC2 node port numbers: - o Port numbers starting with c (for example, c1) are 100Gb. - o Port numbers starting with q (for example, q1) are 40Gb. - Port numbers starting with x (for example, x10) are 10Gb or 1Gb depending on the transceiver installed. - For details about the supported transceivers, cable types, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
+Gigamon does not support transceivers purchased from other vendors. - After removing an optical transceiver, the best practice is to wait seventeen (17) or more seconds before re-inserting the same or different optical transceiver.
+This includes the intervals between removal/insertion/re-insertion. - Use the show port params all command to see transceiver type information for each of the network/tool ports in the GigaVUE-HC2 node.
+Check the value of the SFP type field for the ports in question. - Following are the nomenclatures for the GigaVUE-HC2 node port numbers: - Port numbers starting with c (for example, cl) are 100Gb. - Port numbers starting with q (for example, q1) are 40Gb. - Port numbers starting with x (for example, x10) are 10Gb or 1Gb depending on the transceiver installed. - For details about the supported transceivers, cable types, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".